Skip to main content

 What is Swytch?

-Swytch is a distributed database without a leader.
+Swytch is a distributed cache with database-level coherency.

-It’s one binary per node.
-At startup you choose whether to run it as a Redis node or a SQL node.
+One binary per node.
 Deploy it as a sidecar next to your application, using the RAM you already overprovision for your app (Swytch takes a memory budget as a percentage of available memory).
 Your app talks to its local Swytch over a Unix socket or localhost TCP.
 Nodes find each other through DNS and replicate over QUIC with mutual TLS.
 No central service sits in the middle; nodes talk to each other directly.
 Scaling the cluster is adding another binary to another host and pointing it at the same DNS name.

 Swytch nodes form a leaderless cluster.
 Nodes discover each other through DNS and communicate over QUIC with mutual TLS.

 Replication is subscription-driven.
-A node subscribes to the tables or keys its application actually touches, and only receives writes for data it’s subscribed to.
-When a write happens, it commits synchronously to the subscribed nodes (one round trip to the furthest subscriber, not to every replica in the cluster).
+A node subscribes to the keys its application actually touches, and only receives writes for data it’s subscribed to.
+When a write happens, it commits synchronously to the subscribed nodes.
 Reads are local after the first one: the first read on a given node triggers a subscription; subsequent reads are answered from memory.

-Under the hood, every write produces an effect (an immutable record carrying the operation and pointers to its causal dependencies).
+Under the hood, every write produces a semantic effect: an immutable record carrying the operation and pointers to its causal dependencies.
 Effects form a causal DAG, and every node sees the same DAG structure for the data it subscribes to.
 When two transactions conflict, every node detects the conflict and orders them deterministically from the DAG.
 Same DAG at every node, same rules, same result.
 Exactly one commits; the other fails cleanly.
 No voting, no communication to decide.

 Read more about the architecture →